 Have you already sent late rent notice, made phone calls, even imposed a late fee and nothing seems to be working?
-Or may me the tenant has been evicted and is untraceable now.
+Or may be the tenant has been evicted and is untraceable now.
 Not sure what to do next?

-Involvement of a collection agency is a game changer, not only collectors are able to use a variety of tactics and tools, but once your tenant knows that a collection agency is involved he knows that things have become a lot more serious and is more likely to settle past due payments compared to when property manager is trying to handle things by himself.
-Financial situation of a defaulting tenant deteriorates quickly, therefore it is important to act fast.
+Involvement of a rent collection agency is a game-changer, not only collectors can use a variety of tactics and tools, but once your tenant knows that a collection agency is involved, he knows that things have become a lot more severe.
+He is more likely to settle past-due rent compared to when the property manager was trying to handle things all by himself.
+The financial situation of a defaulting tenant deteriorates quickly.
+Therefore it is essential to act fast.